Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 #### Equalization Sliders
 **EQ Sliders** are the main input controllers for the training (**Learn** and **Test**) modes.
 The numbers below each of them represent the central frequencies of corresponding frequency bands.
-And the positions of sliders' handles determine the boost or cut of particular bands, whether real or guessed.
+And the positions of sliders' handles determine the boost or cut of particular bands, whether real (while learning) or guessed (while testing).

 However, in the **Learn**
 mode one may need to manually trigger them only to force the boost/cut of specific frequencies in the following example,